haxiomic/sublime-haxe-minimal/NOTES.md

 	- execute haxe-build-run command
 	- Custom panel shows build and run result (probably via neko or --interp)
 - Better system to guess build.hxml – we should find all build.hxml files in a project and check if the view is involved in the compilation
-- Allow build.hxml to be specified
+- Allow build.hxml to be specified (can use context and side bar menus + WindowCommand.isVisible)
 - Fix weird indent:
 	weird_indent({
 		});